 This way, even those who search for the concept using slightly different keywords are targeted.

-What are short-tail keywords?
-These are the broad search terms that people use when they are researching information on the Internet.
+Short tail Keywords are the broad search terms that people use when they are researching for information on the Internet.
 For example, they can start with a simple one word term such as beds.
 This one word, when entered into the search box, will bring up many different websites for the person to review.

 Pros of Short-Tail Keywords